Do you really know how to show empathy?

 Four years ago I went through the traumatic experience of having to testify a second time at the trial of my attacker from 30 years prior in 1984.
 I was contacted by a cold case detective in 2012 and informed he had been DNA matched to the murder of three women back in 1989.
 This was weeks upon being released from having to serve only 2.5 years in prison for the attempted murder of myself and one other female.
-Police officers caught him in the act of strangling her in the back seat of his car, where she lie unconscious and beaten, in the same location as I was left for dead only 30 days earlier.
-They saved her life and he earned the new title of serial killer.
+Police officers caught him in the act of strangling her in the back seat of his car, where she lie unconscious, bloody and beaten, in the same location where I was left for dead by the same acts, exactly 30 days earlier.

 Four years after testifying at the 2014 murder trial I learned this man had been again positively DNA matched to another woman in another state, and though he had screamed his innocence all along during the trial I testified at, he took up a deal with an investigator who traded a few prison luxuries for his confession.
 To everyone’s horror, not only did he admit to the murder for which he was currently on trial for, but 90 other women he proudly killed, spanning across 14 states over a 56 year career.
 I am one of only four survivors.